RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 ## RST locations

-For convenience, because your assembly program can't easily change the ROM code interrupt routines this ROM provides for the RC2014, the ACIA serial Tx and Rx routines are reachable from your assembly program by calling the `RST` instructions.
+For convenience, because your program can't easily change the ROM code interrupt routines this ROM provides for the RC2014, the ACIA serial Tx and Rx, and HexLoadr, routines are reachable from your assembly program by calling the `RST` instructions.

 * Tx: `RST 08H` expects a byte to transmit in the `a` register.
 * Rx: `RST 10H` returns a received byte in the `a` register, and will block (loop) until it has a byte to return.
 * Rx Check: `RST 18H` will immediately return the number of bytes in the Rx buffer (0 if buffer empty) in the `a` register.
+* HexLoadr: `RST 20H` will launch the HexLoadr function, if called from your program, and `RET` on completion.

 ## USR Jump Address & Parameter Access

 For the RC2014 the `USR(x)` jump address is located at `&h8124`.
-For example, if your arbitrary program is located at `&hE000` then the Basic command to set the `USR(x)` jump address is `DOKE &h8124, &hE000`.
+For example, if the origin of your arbitrary program is located at `&hE000` then the Basic command to set the `USR(x)` jump address is `DOKE &h8124, &hE000`.

 Your assembly program can receive a 16 bit parameter passed in from the function by calling `DEINT` at `&h0B57`.
 The parameter is stored in register pair `DE`.